Diploma in Journalism: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 Admission to BA Journalism programme starts after the results for the 10+2 examination are declared.
 Ideally, the process begins in the month of May when various institutes invite application from prospective students.
 Students whose 10+2 results have been declared or who are awaiting their results can fill the application forms for the course.
 The admission process is best described through the figure given below: Application Form Written Test Personal Interview After the submission of the application form, students are called for a written test.
 Written Test might be of Objective and/or Subjective type.
 Objective paper may contain questions from General Knowledge, Current Affairs, Popular Media, English Language, Case Studies etc. Subjective paper may contain questions form the following topics: English Comprehension and Grammar Social Issues Politics Media Issues Creative Writing etc. Written Test may be followed by a Personal Interview on the basis of marks scored in the written test and percentage secured in the 10+2 examination.
 The final selection of candidates for admission is based on the performance in written test, interview and marks scored in HSC examination. https://www.shiksha.com/mass-communication-media/articles/top-10-mass-communication-colleges-in-india-blogId-13552

-Q: How To Download the syllabus of JMI entrance exam?
+Q: How to Download the syllabus of JMI entrance exam?

 A:

-1. Visit the official website of JMI examination (jmicoe.in).
+1. Visit official website - jmicoe.in

-4. Download the PDF file.
+4. Download JMI syllabus PDF file.

 A: